kylef/Spectre/README.md

 You can easily provide your own assertions, you just need to call `fail` on a failure.

-### Reporters

-Spectre currently has one standard reporter.
-There is an API to build your own if you would like to.
-Just create a type that conforms to `Reporter` and pass it to the `run` function.

 ## Installation / Running